suhuf/RE_Writeups/Stryker2k Cracks/Write ups/Crackme 0x01.md

 Hey!
 Let's do something...

 Starting off with this crackme our EIP starts at the entry point due to the settings we set in the last challenge.
-If you reset the settings or dont want the settings look for this comment:  OptionalHeader.AddressOfEntryPoint
+If you reset the settings or don't want the settings look for this comment:  OptionalHeader.AddressOfEntryPoint

 ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/15ea5768-a170-4274-bb93-916d304ddfd8)